abrosnan02/-Thorough-Harmonic-Interface-Creation-Coordinator-/README.md

-# THICC
-Thorough Harmonic Interface Creation Coordinator
+# Thorough Harmonic Interface Creation Coordinator

 ### What is THICC?
 THICC is a GUI library for Love2D created to enable the creation of dynamic GUIs easily.
 THICC has many features that replace using various functions, math, recurring code and drawables.